top of page

 What is a primary?

 New York State political parties offer closed primaries.
 In a closed primary, you can vote only in the primary your affiliated party.
 For example, a voter registered as a Democrat can only vote in a Democrat primary.
-Absentee voters in States that conduct closed primaries are often required to choose a party affiliation on their voter registration form in order to participate in the State’s primary elections.
+The primary election is held on the last Tuesday of June.

 What is a midterm election?